 What we do…

-Clayton Kuhles of Prescott, AZ has found and documented 24 aircraft missing since WW II, thereby accounting for 205 personnel listed as MIA or KIA.
+Clayton Kuhles of Prescott, AZ has reached 25 crashed aircraft missing for decades, thereby accounting for 206 personnel listed as MIA or KIA.
 All aircraft have been US military, except for 1 RAF aircraft.
 In some cases, Clayton was able to carry out remains of the missing personnel and bring closure to their families.
 His expeditions are almost entirely self-funded.
 Your tax-deductible donation to MIA Recoveries, Inc will help fund these ongoing MIA recovery missions.
 This video was produced by azfamily.com.

-Read reports about the missing aircraft we have found.
+Read reports about the missing aircraft we have found or investigated.
 Reports include information about the aircraft’s last mission and the personnel aboard.

-View photo galleries of our MIA search expeditions and of some of the MIA personnel.
+View photo galleries of our expeditions, the crash sites and of some of the MIA personnel.
 See how challenging the terrain is and how remote the crash locations are.

-These MIA search expeditions are mostly self-funded by Clayton Kuhles.
+These MIA expeditions are mostly self-funded by Clayton Kuhles.
 A typical 2-month expedition costs approx. $15,000.
-Learn how you can donate to help support these highly successful humanitarian missions to find our MIAs.
+Learn how you can help support these humanitarian missions.